newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Win.md

 1. Visit the NineML releases page:
 	<https://codeberg.org/NineML/nineml/releases>
-1. Download the CoffeePot ZIP file from the latest release.
+1. Scan down the page until you find **the specific CoffeePot ZIP** file from the latest release.
+Download that ZIP.
 1. Unzip it into your GitHub directory.
 About this:
     * **Be patient** if you're on campus wifi: it might take a minute to fully download.